2i2c-org/team-compass/services/open-source-development/index.md

 - Infrastructure hosting for (not every member community uses our infrastructure, but most do)
 - Consortia-related development will still roll-out to any member communities

-Consortium adds more connection between communities, a deeper focused on a particular area, and a vehicle for raising additional funds to do the work
+Becoming part of a consortium adds more connection between communities, a deeper focused on a particular area, and a vehicle for raising additional funds to do the work

 - We’ll explore engaging people as consortia so that we can hear multiple voices at once.
 - We hope this saves time in designing, validating, and developing solutions for shared problems